Why is a Sensory Lifestyle important?

 Sensory ~ A word often used by Occupational Therapists (OT) when referring to a part of child development.
 This word is now becoming popular outside of my profession.
 I hear it from all my mommy friends and parents which I meet at playgrounds.
 Everyone keeps talking about the need to do sensory activities with their babies.
 A sensory lifestyle is a must but how?
 Keep reading to find out more.

 The spread of a need for sensory activities in our community is great.
 But keep a weary ear on the context and application of these activities.
 Each child is an individual and has a unique sensory profile.

-Sensory development while living with technology
+Sensory Lifestyle while living with technology

 Times have changed.
 Technology has engraved into our culture.
 It is a part of everything we do.
 It has also lead children to became more sedentary with their preferred activities.
 Parents feel more pressure to get their kids out to play outside.
 Finding a balance can be stressful and overwhelming.